Generic Name: Zolpidem Oral Spray (zole PI dem)

 - This medicine may cause sleepiness or lower alertness.
 This may lead to falls and injuries that may be very bad.
 Very bad injuries like broken hips and bleeding in the brain have happened.
 Talk with the doctor.

-- If you are a woman, use Zolpimist with care.
+- If you are a woman, use Zolpimist (zolpidem oral spray) with care.
 You could have more side effects.

 - This medicine is not approved for use in children.
 The chance of side effects like dizziness and hallucinations may be raised in children.
-However, your child's doctor may decide the benefits of taking Zolpimist may outweigh the risks.
-Talk with the doctor if you have questions about giving this medicine to your child.
+However, your child's doctor may decide the benefits of taking Zolpimist (zolpidem oral spray) may outweigh the risks.
+Talk with the doctor if you have questions about giving Zolpimist (zolpidem oral spray) to your child.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using Zolpimist while you are pregnant.
+You will need to talk about the benefits and risks of using Zolpimist (zolpidem oral spray) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.